MosesSupposes/Purescript-By-Example/text/chapter8.md

-# The Effect and Aff Monads
+# The Effect Monad

 ## Chapter Goals

 In the last chapter, we introduced applicative functors, an abstraction which we used to deal with _side-effects_: optional values, error messages and validation.
 This chapter will introduce another abstraction for dealing with side-effects in a more expressive way: _monads_.

 The goal of this chapter is to explain why monads are a useful abstraction, and their connection with _do notation_.
-We will also learn how to do computations with _asynchronous side-effects_.

 ## Project Setup

 The project adds the following dependencies:

-- `effect`, which defines the `Effect` monad, the subject of the second half of the chapter.
+- `effect` - defines the `Effect` monad, the subject of the second half of the chapter.
+This dependency is often listed in every starter project (it's been a dependency of every chapter so far), so you'll rarely have to explicitly install it.
-- `aff`, an asynchronous effect monad.
+- `random` - a monadic random number generator.
-- `random`, a monadic random number generator.
+- `react-basic-hooks` - a web framework that we will use for our Address Book app.

 ## Monads and Do Notation